 Before you begin this craft with your students, you will want to gather a few basic materials.
-This post contains affiliate links for your shopping convenience.

 The bulk of the prep involves cutting the green and blue paper into squares for the mosaic.
 I used .75″ paper squares for this kindergarten project, but it could easily be differentiated for other age groups.
 Preschool students could use 1″ paper squares and .5″ squares would make a suitable challenge for first graders.

 You will also want to copy the “Earth Day Promise” cards onto Martian Green paper or cardstock.
 (I prefer the durability of cardstock.)
 You can find a link to download the “Earth Day Promise” cards for free at the end of this post.

 Once the project is prepped, the fun can begin!
 Provide each student with a black paper plate, the pre-cut paper squares, and a glue stick.
 A little bit of glue is all it takes on each square, then the squares can be placed onto the paper plate.

 The nice thing about this project is that there is no right or wrong way to place the mosaic tiles.
 I gave my young friend, Zoe, a little guidance and explained that it might look nice if the pieces of paper were really close together without actually touching.
 I also had her visualize the globe in her classroom and how there were big areas of land (continents) with water around them so it might be cool if she put big areas of land on her plate and just put water all around all of those green land areas.
 But ultimately, it was her project.

 Every child learns at their own rate and if someone isn’t developmentally about to recreate a “perfect” Earth mosaic, that’s just fine!

 Gradually, Zoe was able to fill her paper plate with paper mosaic tiles.
 She even trimmed a few of the squares so they would fit better.
 You can see the scraps from the trimmings on the table around her plate.